Top 10 Clinical Placement Tips For Nursing Students

 5. Ask questions!

 Ask as many questions that you can!
-It’s not annoying, in fact it shows the Nurse you are working with that you are interested and willing to learn!
+It’s not annoying, in fact it shows the Nurse you are working with that you are interested in learning and that you are willing to learn!

 6. Show initiative